aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ## Overview

-This Guidance provides an automated approach to deploying AWS Transform VMware resources using Infrastructure as Code (IaC).
+This Guidance provides an automated approach to deploying AWS Transform for VMware resources using Infrastructure as Code (IaC).
 It streamlines the setup process by automating the provisioning of required AWS services, network configurations, and security controls.
-The solution accelerates time-to-value for organizations migrating VMware workloads while ensuring adherence to AWS best practices and security standards.
+The guidance accelerates time-to-value for organizations migrating VMware workloads while ensuring adherence to AWS best practices and security standards.

 ### Architecture